kkasperczyk-no/connectedhomeip/examples/lock-app/nrfconnect/README.md

 Remember to replace _build-target_ with the build target name of the Nordic Semiconductor's kit you own.

-### Building with bootloader support
+### Building with Device Firmware Upgrade support

-To build the example with configuration enabling MCUboot using external flash as its working area of memory, run the following command with _build-target_ replaced by the build target name of the Nordic Semiconductor's kit you own, for example `nrf52840dk_nrf52840`:
+To build the example with configuration enabling DFU, run the following command with _build-target_ replaced with the build target name of the Nordic Semiconductor's kit you own (e.g.`nrf52840dk_nrf52840`):

 > **_WARNING:_** Please do remember about replacing _build-target_ also in the PM_STATIC_YML_FILE path.

-    $ west build -b build-target -- -DOVERLAY_CONFIG=third_party/connectedhomeip/config/nrfconnect/app/overlay-mcuboot_support.conf -DPM_STATIC_YML_FILE="configuration/build-target/pm_static.yml"
+    $ west build -b build-target -- -DOVERLAY_CONFIG=third_party/connectedhomeip/config/nrfconnect/app/overlay-dfu_support.conf -DPM_STATIC_YML_FILE="configuration/build-target/pm_static.yml"

 #### Changing bootloader configuration

-To change default MCUboot configuration you can edit overlay file containing bootloader configuration options and located in the `config/nrfconnect/app/overlay-mcuboot_support.conf` or define desired options in your example `prj.conf` file.
+To change default MCUboot configuration you can edit overlay file containing bootloader configuration options and located in the `config/nrfconnect/app/overlay-dfu_support.conf` or define desired options in your example `prj.conf` file.

+It is important to introduce the same configuration changes, that were described above, in the `child_image/mcuboot.conf` file.
+That is necessary, as the bootloader image is separate application from the User application and it has own configuration file, which content must be consistent with the application configuration.

 #### Changing flash memory settings

 In the default configuration MCUboot uses [Partition Manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/scripts/partition_manager/partition_manager.html#partition-manager) to configure flash partitions utilized for the bootloader application image slots purposes.
-That settings can be changed by defining [static partitions](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/scripts/partition_manager/partition_manager.html#ug-pm-static), what was done in this example case in order to define using external flash.
+Those settings can be changed by defining [static partitions](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/scripts/partition_manager/partition_manager.html#ug-pm-static), what was done in this example case in order to define using external flash.

 To modify flash settings of your board named by the _build-target_ (e.g. `nrf52840dk_nrf52840`) edit file located in `configuration/build-target/pm_static.yml`.